 It is also key to remember the wider picture, of course.
 Another recent study has highlighted how almost a third of first-time mums who opt for induction are dissatisfied with their experiences.
 In some studies, that figure is even higher; this research showed that 57% of women who experienced an induced labour said they wouldn’t choose it again.

 This isn’t a new finding, either.
 Older studies have also highlighted women’s dissatisfaction with induction.
 And many women say they wanted more information before they made their decision.
 Another important study showed that induction of labour is associated with avoidable harm.
 So a key question is to ask what we can do to help sort out this mismatch between the number of women who want induction and the number who will later regret or be harmed by that decision.
 Difficult stuff indeed.

 This is a really complex area, and there’s lots of delve into here.
-That’s is exactly why I offer courses for those who want to learn about and practice digging into research.
+That’s is exactly why I write books and offer courses for those who want to learn about and practice digging into research.
 But we can learn even by just looking at one issue.

 How research happens

 Let’s explore, for instance, why we need to think about how research happens and what might influence the results rather than just taking the results as being a completely straightforward ‘snapshot’ of reality.